 Tickets will be transferrable between all Forestry England car parks in the New Forest making it easy to visit several locations with one payment.

 Recognising the importance of the New Forest to the local community and regular visitors, there will be a discounted parking scheme in place.
-An annual Forestry England membership will enable people to park as often as they like for the less than £2 a week.
+An annual Forestry England membership will enable people to park as often as they like for around £1.85 a week.
 It will be possible to pay for membership as a one-off yearly payment or via a monthly direct debit of £8 to help spread the cost.

 We have a number of disabled parking spaces in the New Forest.
 These allow blue badge holders to park close to their destination.
 We also provide accessible trails in many locations across the New Forest and these cater to a range of abilities.